DBB Text Banner

 Twain’s Temperent Temperance Mild Ale

 Nice clarity on the 12oz pour with a small head that maintains a ring of lace on the surface and a little on the glass.
 Good chestnut color.
-Some real metallic bitterness here, especially in the finish which has a little copper coinage metal in the back.
-Nice beer, that is a bit edgy, and for me lacks a little sophistication.
-Also, to me this is simply NOT a mild ale.
-In my milds (which I think are originals) we would look for more sweetness, a greater malt presence and less bittering from the...
+Some real metallic bitterness here, especially in the finish which has a little copper coinage metal in the...

 Black Cat